EthanYidong/peFET/backend/README.md

 This assumes you have python3 and pip3 installed,

-Run the following commands:
+Run the following commands in this directory.

-`cd backend`

 `python3 -m venv venv` (skip if you already have a virtual environment set up)